hizv/p-site/content/notes/electronic-devices.md

 ### Diamond Lattice {#diamond-lattice}

--   The diamond structure can be thought of as an fcc lattice with an extra atom placed at a/4 + b/4 + c/4 from each of the fcc atoms.
-Thus, the original fcc has associated with it a second interpenetrating fcc displaced by 1/4 , 1/4 , 1/4.
+-   The diamond structure can be thought of as an fcc lattice with an extra atom placed at `a/4 + b/4 + c/4` from each of the fcc atoms.
+Thus, the original fcc has associated with it a second interpenetrating fcc displaced by `1/4 , 1/4 , 1/4`.
--   Si-Ge form diamond like lattice
+-   Si, Ge form diamond like lattice
 -   Si unit cell has 8 edge (red) atoms, 6 (green) face atoms and three atoms at the centers of smaller cubes forming a tetrahedral bonding.
 A total of \\(N = \frac{1}{8} \cdot 8 + \frac{1}{2} \cdot 6 + 4 = 8 \\) atoms per unit cell